lplinkl00/kl-bus-app/README.md

 - The application tracks vehicle position history to create smooth animation trails
 - Bus stops are fetched from GTFS Static data (may require ZIP file parsing)
 - The map is centered on Kuala Lumpur by default
-- Animation speed and trail length can be adjusted in `BusMap.jsx`
+- Animation speed and trail length can be adjusted in `BusMap.tsx`
+- **Route Caching**: Bus routes are computed using Google Directions API and cached in session storage.
+Routes are only recalculated when:
+  - The browser session is cleared
+  - The cache is manually cleared
+  - Routes are not found in the cache
+- **Rate Limiting**: The app implements rate limiting for Google Directions API calls (40 requests/second) to avoid exceeding API quotas

 "Low Poly Bus" (https://skfb.ly/oVWOM) by MHKstudio is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).